graph-paper-org/app-template/README.md

 npx degit graph-paper-org/app-template graph-paper-app
 ```

-After the project is created, add a LICENSE file with the license of your
+After the project is created, consider adding a LICENSE file with the license of
-choice.
+your choice.

 ## Developer documentation